The number of global methane hot spots has soared this year despite the economic slowdown

 The report on the jump in emissions comes shortly after the Trump administration’s easing of U.S. methane restrictions in August.

-Rostand said some of the leaks were due to pipeline maintenance, which shuts down pipelines temporarily and forces natural gas flaring.
-But some leaks are due to long-term faulty maintenance, such as one in Algeria that has been releasing methane since 2017.
+Rostand said some of the leaks were the result of pipeline maintenance, which shuts down pipelines temporarily and forces natural gas flaring.
+But some leaks are the result of long-term faulty maintenance, such as one in Algeria that has been releasing methane since 2017.

 The increases in methane emissions also come despite promises by world and industry leaders in the 2015 Paris climate agreement to lower releases of methane.